-Offence Implication 1st Reduction in marks based on exclusion of plagiarised work.
+1st offence: Reduction in marks based on exclusion of plagiarised work.
 Formative interview with module co-ordinator and/or lecturer.

-2 nd Mark of zero for assignment containing plagiarism.
-Interview with Head of School and/or Course Director and/or lecturer.
+2nd offence: Mark of zero for assignment containing plagiarism.
+Interview with Head of School and/or Course/Subject Director and/or lecturer.
 Formal letter of reprimand from Head of School.
 Copy placed on student file.

-3rd Mark of zero for assignment containing plagiarism and maximum mark of 40% (UG) or 50% (PG) for coursework element.
-Case referred to Dean with recommendation of reprimand and fine not exceeding the maximum amount permitted.
+3rd offence: Mark of zero for assignment containing plagiarism and maximum mark of 40% (UG) or 50% (PG) for coursework element.
+Case referred to Dean with recommendation of reprimand and fine not exceeding the maximum amount permitted under the Ordinance on Student Discipline at the time of application of penalty.
 Interview with Dean.
 Formal letter of reprimand from Dean.
 Copy placed on student file.

-4 th Mark of zero for module.
+4th offence: Mark of zero for module.
 Case referred to University Disciplinary Committee with recommendation of suspension (1 semester or 1 year as advised by Faculty) or discontinuation of studies at the University.
 Outcome recorded on student file.

-If plagiarism is detected after graduation, the award may be revoked.
+Plagiarism detected after graduation: The award may be revoked.

-3.2 Artificial intelligence (AI) - Guidance from Ulster University
+3.2 Artificial intelligence (AI)

-The Ulster University Guidance on the use of AI "recognises that Generative AI tools may be used in reasonable ways and that they will evolve to become embedded in many of our workflows".
+The Ulster University Guidance on the use of AI recognises that Generative AI tools may be used in reasonable ways and that they will evolve to become embedded in many of our workflows.